topcatarg/VueModalExample/readme.md

-# How to shrink a NavBar
+# How to show a modal with different data

-> This project shows how a Bootstrap navbar can be shrink using a class that has a reactive propertie
+> This project shows how a Bootstrap modal can be shown using distinct data according to the field selected

 ## Build Setup